 3. AM operation is permitted provided the maximum bandwidth does not exceed 6kHz.
 AM activity can often be found at 5317kHz.

 4. Activity from stations outside the UK can be found on 5MHz, although many countries are limited to a few spot frequencies.
-The USB dial setting for the more common frequencies is indicated in the table where noted for international use.
+The more common frequencies are indicated in the table where noted for international use.
 Operators should be considerate when selecting a frequency for intra-UK operation that their chosen frequency does not prevent operation on a known international spot frequency.
 For example, selecting a USB frequency 0.5 or 1kHz above or below the indicated frequency for international use will unnecessarily prevent a QSO on the international frequency, and while the UK stations can QSY, the international stations may not have that ability.
 A good rule of thumb is to use the common frequencies of 5278.5kHz, 5371.5kHz, 5398.5kHz, and 5403.5Khz, or keep them clear for others to use.